conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

   sources (this depends on the value of the ``--build`` argument).
 This build will generate a new package ID in the local cache.

-This steps are simplified, there is far more to package ID calculation than what we explain here, recipes themselves can even adjust their package ID calculations, we can have different recipe and package revisions besides package IDs and there's also a built-in mechanism in Conan that can be configured to declare that some packages with a
+These steps are simplified, there is far more to package ID calculation than what we explain here, recipes themselves can even adjust their package ID calculations, we can have different recipe and package revisions besides package IDs and there's also a built-in mechanism in Conan that can be configured to declare that some packages with a